helloabunai/ScaleHD/src/docs/index.rst

 `ScaleHD`_ intro spiel
 The code is open source, and `available on GitHub`_. blah blah
-Version 2.5.2 at the mOmeNT
+Version 2.5.2 at the mOmeNT, for more info, check :ref:`developer-documentation`.

 The documentation for this software is organised into the relevant sections.

  * :ref:`noteworthy-features`
  * :ref:`prerequisites-and-assumptions`
  * :ref:`using-pipeline`
  * :ref:`understanding-output`

 If you want to contact me, I can be reached at alastair.maxwell@glasgow.ac.uk University of Glasgow